johnzxcvbnm/Adi/unit_4/w09d04/instructor_notes/afternoon.md

 Does not work, instead we have to make a **setter method** in the class.

-First, abstract `name` into an **instance variable** that will have scope over all methods in the class.
+First, let's put `name` into an **instance variable** that will have scope over all methods in the class.

 We can make an **initialize** method in our class that will automatically run when we instantiate an object.
+Let's test our code :

 ```ruby
 class World